rladies/community/README.md

 __We will not take into account something that was not written in the discussion forum when making the final decision__.
 This ensures transparency and the chance to share and discuss different points of view.

-11. Near the conclusion of the discussion period, the month the moderator(s) will propose a motion for final comment period".
+11. Near the conclusion of the discussion period, the month the moderator(s) will propose a motion for "final comment period".

 12. This motion for final comment period (FCP) will provide a summary comment trying to lay out the current state of the discussion and major trade offs/points of disagreement.
 Will also change the tag to `final comment period`.

-13. The final comment period lasts 10 calendar days, and will be advertised via slack and R-Ladies chapter communications again.
+13. The final comment period lasts 10 calendar days, and will be advertised via slack and R-Ladies chapter communications again by the Leadership Team.
 At this time, stakeholders have a chance to lodge any final thoughts before a decision is reached.

-14. If substantial new arguments or ideas are raised during this final comment period, the FCP is canceled, and the request for feedback issue goes back into `soliciting feedback` mode.
+14. If substantial new arguments or ideas are raised during this final comment period, the FCP is canceled, and the request for feedback issue goes back into `soliciting feedback` mode for ten more days.

+15. The Leadership Team together with the Moderator(s) decide what constitude a "substantial new arguments or ideas".
+The 10 days extention is a one-time occurrence per discussion.

+16. Two days before the ten days extention finished, the the moderator(s) will propose a motion for "final comment period" with the same characteristic states in point 12.

-15. When FCP finalizes, the issue will be tagged as `Leadership Agenda`.
+17. When FCP finalizes, the issue will be tagged as `Leadership Agenda` by the Moderator(s).

-16. The Leadership Team will review the discussion and come to a consensus on the final decision about the discussion topic in the next monthly meeting of the board of directors.
+18. The Leadership Team will review the discussion and come to a consensus on the final decision about the discussion topic in the next monthly meeting of the board of directors.

-17. On GitHub, the Moderator(s) will report back with the motion, the decision made, and close the issue as `completed`.
+19. On GitHub, the Moderator(s) will report back with the motion, the decision made, and close the issue as `completed`.

-18. The Leadership Team will communicate the result of the discussion on R-Ladies slack and via email to R-Ladies chapters.
+20. The Leadership Team will communicate the result of the discussion on R-Ladies slack and via email to R-Ladies chapters.
 Depending on the scope, a News article on the R-Ladies website and social media postings with the action items from the discussion may also be merited.